 Fresh Fields has years of experience in the retail industry - operating retail establishments is the foundation of Fresh Fields.
-While Fresh Fields is a new entrant into the retail cannabis industry, our roots run deep in the retail industry.
-The principal partners of Fresh Fields are part of the executive team operating multiple convenience stores, service stations, car washes and a heating oil and propane business throughout New England.
+While Fresh Fields is a new entrant into the retail cannabis industry, our retail roots run deep in the retail industry.
+The principle partners of Fresh Fields are part of the executive team operating multiple convenience stores, service stations, car washes and a heating oil and propane business throughout New England.
 Their business has been a fixture in Massachusetts and has grown to include over 50 retail locations and 500 employees.
 The business has provided 350 million gallons of wholesale gasoline and served over 50,000 heating oil and propane customers and hundreds of thousands of other retail customers through its convenience stores and car washes.
 We intend to utilize our business experience and local knowledge while operating Fresh Fields in order to provide the same customer experience and satisfaction that our customers have come to expect.

 In addition to its existing extensive retail experience, Fresh Fields has partnered with cannabis industry experts, including Edward Davis, LLC and Nucleus One.
 Edward Davis, a leader in physical security solutions, is a security consulting firm founded by former Boston Police Commissioner Edward Davis.
 Edward Davis provides state of the art, customized cannabis security services.
-Davis has assembled a team of world-class investigators, security and technology solutions experts, boasting a diverse roster of former command level experts.
-Edward Davis is built of experienced professionals including Federal, State and Local Law Enforcement Officials, Military

-Officers, United States Secret Service Agents, Attorneys, Policy and Intelligence Analysts, Academics, Project Managers, and Public Relations Specialists.
-This array of specialties allows us to assemble the proper team and solve unique challenges effectively.
+Davis has assembled a team of world-class investigators, security and technology solutions experts - with a diverse roster of former command level experts allows us to assemble the proper team to meet unique challenges in the most effective way.
+Edward Davis is built of experienced professionals from professionals including sectors: Federal, State and Local Law Enforcement Officials, Military Officers, United States Secret Service Agents, Attorneys, Policy and Intelligence Analysts, Academics, Project Managers, Public Relations Specialists.

-Fresh Fields has also partnered with Nucleus One, a company which provides professional operational consulting services to businesses in the cannabis industry.
-Since 2010, Nucleus One has partnered with and advised numerous successful retail cannabis businesses in multiple states including Maine, Hawaii, Rhode Island, Ohio, Massachusetts and Connecticut.
+Nucleus One provides professional operational consulting to businesses in the cannabis industry.
+Since 2010, Nucleus One has partnered with and advised numerous successful retail cannabis businesses in multiple states including: Maine, Hawaii, Rhode Island, Ohio, Massachusetts and Connecticut.
 These projects have had a multitude of desired outcomes largely due to Nucleus One's development and implementation of industry best practices paired with efficient management and specific expertise.
 Having started multiple cannabis businesses in the past, Nucleus One will be able to guide Fresh Fields through the highly regulated Massachusetts cannabis regulatory framework.
+Nucleus One's capabilities are built off the rapidly accumulating experience of our team members as well as having been an integral part of the founding team of Wellness Connection of Maine.
+Wellness Connection of Maine is the state's largest medical marijuana operation, controlling 4 of the 8 state licensed dispensaries.
+In addition to the dispensaries, Wellness Connection also operates one cultivation facility where marijuana is packaged and processed into oils and infused edible products.
+Wellness Connection is currently serving over 12,000 qualified patients a year, with a staff of over 75 employees.
+It's this business template that we intend to implement and have done so successfully in the past.

 Nucleus One has a long history of success in advising business owners, creating cannabis operations and developing strong business models.
-Nucleus One has demonstrated the ability to guide clients from initial business development throughout the company lifecycle with both direct management as well as advisor level management (to ensure ongoing growth and development).
+Nucleus One has demonstrated the ability to guide clients from initial business development throughout the company lifecycle both with direct management as well as advisor level management (to ensure ongoing growth and development).
 The team at Nucleus One and its partners have successfully demonstrated that it is a trusted and reliable partner to numerous businesses and have extensive experience in collaborating with business operators and government in completing efficiently complex projects such as we are proposing in this response.